 This really isn't stuff we -- if we are people invested in sound body image for everyone, an accurate idea of what's real for bodies and, I'd say, some modicum of self-respect -- want to go along with, because it is an exploitation and a manufactured panic enabled knowingly at our expense for someone else's gain.
 It's stuff we should, in my mind, be pretty pissed off about and want to protest and resist.

 So, by all means, if you feel you may fall into one of those categories, or you just aren't sure everything is right, visit your gynecologist.
 It might even be a good idea to see more than one to get a couple opinions.
 If you're already feeling self-conscious, it's understandable if that seems doubly mortifying, but I assure you that most OB/GYNs see SO many vulvas that your would likely have to have green stripes, blue polka dots and the ability to whistle Dixie to turn a gynecologists head.
-And that's a great person to ask about what kind of variance there really is among women because they know better than anyone.
+And that's a great person to ask about what kind of variance there really is because they know better than anyone.
 In the case you do have a bonafide issue with your labia, that's also a good person to find sound counsel from.
 (In the case that you do NOT get supportive feedback from an OB/GYN, this is another reason to seek out a second opinion.
 Do bear in mind that just like anyone else, not all doctors are good doctors, sound doctors, doctors without a personal agenda or people whose own body image is good enough to keep them from projecting their insecurities unto you.)

-But for the most part, for nearly all women, your labia ARE normal, however much they vary.
+But for the most part, for nearly all people, your labia ARE normal, however much they vary.
 Beauty -- as ever -- remains in the eye of the beholder.
 When it all comes down to it, it's up to you (or anyone else you know getting up in arms about their labia) to put or dismiss value in the reality of what our bodies look like and how much they vary.
 It's up to you to take a look at a piece like this and accept the information or not, and then to decide how much energy you're really willing to waste -- and it is a waste -- in worrying about something you just don't have to be worried about, and where your stress and anxiety is what the real problem is, rather than our body.

 Fear, anxiety or hatin' about your labia is much more likely to be a deterrent to a pleasurable and satisfying sex life and sexuality, and to a healthy body image and your whole life, than your labia themselves.